thejsway/thejsway/manuscript/chapter01.md

 ### Minimalistic calculator

-Writea a program that displays the results of adding, substracting, multiplicating and dividing 6 by 3.
+Write a program that displays the results of adding, substracting, multiplicating and dividing 6 by 3.

 ### Values prediction